daemon3000/InputManager/README.md

 ### Joystick Mapping
 This addon allows you to map joystick buttons to key codes and axes.

+### UI Input Modules
+Custom standalone input module for the new UI system in Unity 4.6.

 **For more information about the addons visit the Wiki.**

 ## Platforms
 Compatible with Windows 7, Windows 8 Desktop, Windows 8 Store, Linux, Mac OSX and WebPlayer.
-Only for Unity 4.
+Requires the latest version of Unity.

 ## License
 This software is released under the [MIT license](http://opensource.org/licenses/MIT).
 You can find a copy of the license in the LICENSE file included in the *InputManager* source distribution.